crmne/paolino.me/_posts/2026-01-07-dictation-is-the-new-prompt.md

 video: /images/omarchy-voxtype-demo.mp4
 ---

-Typing every prompt with your fingers feels backwards in 2026.
-We can speak faster than we can type, and it feels more natural.
-Hold a hotkey, speak, and your OS types it for you.
-If you care about flow, dictation is the most underrated AI upgrade you can make.
+Typing every prompt feels backwards in 2026.
+You can speak faster than you can type.
+Hold a hotkey, speak, your OS types it for you.
+If you care about flow, dictation is the most underrated upgrade you can make.

 In the [Omarchy](https://omarchy.org/) world, [Hyprwhspr](https://github.com/goodroot/hyprwhspr) is getting a lot of attention after a recent DHH tweet: